stefguler/myadventofcode/README.md

 # myadventofcode
-my advent of code solutions for 2023

-##This is my solution version of 2023 advent of code challenge
+## This is my solution version of 2023 advent of code challenge

 Using TypeScript to improve the language :)